Why Do Some Opinions Stay With Us for Decades?

 I don't think I'm alone in that.

 Most of us have a story we've carried forward.
 A comment, a rejection, an experience that happened at a time when we were still figuring ourselves out.
+Over time, the event fades, but the conclusion remains.

-• Maybe I'm not the kind of person people choose.
+Maybe I'm not the kind of person people choose.

-• Maybe I don't belong in that room.
+Maybe I don't belong in that room.

-• Maybe I'm not ready yet.
+Maybe I'm not ready yet.

+The story changes, but the pattern is the same.
 Lately, I've been wondering how many decisions we make from old conclusions that no longer deserve authority.

 How many opportunities do we avoid because of something that happened years ago?